AriFordsham/GHCWiki/code-base-cleanup.md

 Compared to the original proposal, I have:

+- Put IR into GHC.IR and compilers into GHC.Compilers
 - changed GHC.Types into GHC.Data as the former is misleading (from a GHC API user point of view)
-- changed GHC.Typecheck into GHC.TypeSystem as it contains deriving mechanisms, etc.
+- split GHC.Typecheck into GHC.IR.Haskell.{[TypeChecker](type-checker),Deriver}
 - split GHC.Utils into GHC.Utils and GHC.Data (e.g., Bag is in Data, not Utils)
-- Put IR into GHC.IR and compilers into GHC.Compilers
 - etc.